shady-cj/dummy_api_builder/README.md

     - More than one constraints can be selected
     - Primary Key:
         - There must be atleast a field with this option selected (The model won't be created if not)
-        - There can be more tha one primary key for a model.
+        - There can be more than one primary key for a model.
 (The behavior is it concatenates the fields together in the other they were marked primary keys, e.g _id+email="1example@gmail.com").
     - Foreign Key:
         - if this model field is tagged as a foreign key then it's mandatory to fill up the `Foreign Key Reference Table`
         - Creates a relationship with another table, which can be in another api.